woosting/turris-notes/howtos/pihole.md

       option name pihole
       option timeout 30
     ```
-    Containers configured here will get started at the boot and each of them will be correctly halted during the shutdown.
-Set timeout option to specify how much time in seconds do the containers have to gracefully shutdown before being killed (by default: 300s.).
+    Containers configured here will get started at boot and correctly be halted during shutdowns.
+Set timeout options specify how much time in seconds the containers have to gracefully shutdown before being killed (default: 300 seconds).
 5. Boot the container and gain entrance:

   ```shell